befair/solomon-board/doc-dev/source/install.rst

 Power ON
 """"""""
-Start up the services we previously shutted down.
+Start up the services we previously shut down.
 .. bashcode:: bash
   $ systemctl start hostapd
   $ systemctl start dnsmasq

-The network it is now accssible with the passward specified in the hostapd configuration file.
+The network it is now accessible with the password specified in the hostapd configuration file.